bpd1069/terraform-mock-aws-provider/README.md

 ## How do make changes in terraform ?

-Juts go to src/main.tf and do you code there.
+Juts go to src/main.tf and update or add more resources.
 There are specific configs there in order to mock aws with localstack.